-8.0 ELECTRICITY
+7.0 ELECTRICITY

-8.1 Electricity services must be provided to the development in accordance with the standards and requirements of the relevant service provider.
+7.1 Electricity services must be provided to the development in accordance with the standards and requirements of the relevant service provider.

-9.0 TELECOMMUNICATIONS
+8.0 TELECOMMUNICATIONS

-9.1 Telecommunications services must be provided to the development in accordance with the standards and requirements of the relevant service provider.
+8.1 Telecommunications services must be provided to the development in accordance with the standards and requirements of the relevant service provider.

-10.0 ASSET MANAGEMENT
+9.0 ASSET MANAGEMENT

-- 10.1 Any alteration necessary to electricity, telephone, water mains, sewerage mains, and/or public utility installations resulting from the development or in connection with the development, must be undertaken and completed at no cost to Council. - 10.2 Any damage to existing stormwater, water supply and sewerage infrastructure, kerb and channel, pathway or roadway (including removal of concrete slurry from public land and Council infrastructure), that occurs while any works are being carried out in association with this development approval must be repaired at full cost to the developer.
+- 9.1 Any alteration necessary to electricity, telephone, water mains, sewerage mains, and/or public utility installations resulting from the development or in connection with the development, must be undertaken and completed at no cost to Council. - 9.2 Any damage to existing stormwater, water supply and sewerage infrastructure, kerb and channel, pathway or roadway (including removal of concrete slurry from public land and Council infrastructure), that occurs while any works are being carried out in association with this development approval must be repaired at full cost to the developer.
 This includes the reinstatement of any existing traffic signs or pavement markings that may have been removed or damaged.

-11.0 ENVIRONMENTAL
+10.0 ENVIRONMENTAL

-- 11.1 An Erosion Control and Stormwater Control Management Plan in accordance with the Capricorn Municipal Design Guidelines, must be: - implemented, monitored and maintained for the duration of the works, and until all exposed soil areas are permanently stabilised (for example, turfed, hydromulched, concreted, landscaped); and - 11.1.2 available on-site for inspection by Council Officers whilst all works are being carried out.
+- 10.1 The Erosion Control and Stormwater Control Management Plan in accordance with the Capricom Municipal Design Guidelines, must be: - 10.1.1 implemented, monitored and maintained for the duration of the works, and until all exposed soil areas are permanently stabilised (for example, turfed, hydromulched, concreted, landscaped); and - 10.1.2 available on-site for inspection by Council Officers whilst all works are being carried out.

-12.0 OPERATING PROCEDURES
+11.0 OPERATING PROCEDURES

-12.1 All construction materials, waste, waste skips, machinery and contractors' vehicles must be located and stored or parked within the development site.
-Storage of materials or parking of construction machinery or contractors' vehicles must not occur within Farm Street, Hollingsworth Street or Jomarant Place.
+- 11.1 All construction materials, waste, waste skips, machinery and contractors' vehicles must be located and stored or parked within the development site.
+Storage of materials or parking of construction machinery or contractors' vehicles must not occur within Robert Clark Drive. - 11.2 All doors and windows of proposed club house must be completely opened during flooding to allow flood waters to evenly disperse.